Many programming languages have one “non-value” called

 true if coerced to boolean”.
 Falsy means “is

 false if coerced to boolean”.
-Both concepts are explained properly in the chapter on booleans.
+Both concepts are explained properly in §14.2 “Falsy and truthy values”.

 nulldon’t have properties